 - Library meeting rooms

-- Cafes/pubs during quiet times (ask permission in advance, and offer to purchase beverages/ food)
+- Quiet cafes/pub lounges/hotel lobbies (ask permission in advance, and offer to purchase beverages/ food)

-I found that almost everywhere other than the libraries charged in some way or another.
+I found that almost everywhere other than the libraries charged, either directly or indirectly.
+If you’re meeting in a cafe, you should buy something.
+It’s only polite and right that you should, but as most writers I know aren’t exactly flush with cash, an expensive coffee or two might not feature in the budget.
 So I approached the newly refurbished Kevin Street Library as our place.
-And lads, this place is just beautiful.
-An old building given a modern revamp with lots of light and airy spaces, comfy seats and books glorious books!
+And lads!
+This place is only gorgeous!
+It’s an old building given a modern revamp with lots of high ceilings, light and airy spaces, comfy seats and books glorious books!
 They set us up every month with tables and chairs in a lovely space with books lining the walls.
 Many libraries are only too happy to host writers’ groups.
 So give your local library a call first.
 See if they (a) have a meeting room suitable and (b) how regularly it may be available to you.

 There are loads of activities that writers’ groups can engage in during their meet-ups, and outside of them.
 Here’s a list: